bradland/rubygems-incident-verifiers/README.md

 ## Contributors ##

-Thanks to cowboyd and revans for contributing the scripts.
+Thanks to @cowboyd and @revans for contributing the scripts.

 ## Why all this? ##